top of page

-Buying a House with Structural Movement – What Surveyors Check
+Should I Buy a House with Structural Movement?
+What Surveyors Check

-Structural movement refers to any displacement of a building’s structure, which may result from various factors like soil conditions, weather changes, or inadequate construction methods.
-It’s essential to assess structural movement when buying a property, as it can affect both the safety and value of the home.
+Structural movement refers to any displacement of a building’s structure.
+This can result from various factors, such as soil conditions, weather changes, or inadequate construction methods.
+Assessing structural movement is essential when buying a property, as it can affect both the safety and value of the home.

 When structural movement is suspected, it often manifests as cracks in walls, uneven floors, or doors that don’t close properly.
-Buyers frequently ask the question, "How serious are these signs?"
+Buyers frequently ask, "How serious are these signs?"
 This uncertainty is where the expertise of surveyors becomes invaluable.

 1. Visual Inspection of Cracks